I am embarking on a new quest; building a simple, great looking, and fast third party Android app competing with the

 - dartcarwings - my Dart library for utilizing the Carwings API

 - blowfish_native - my own Flutter plugin for doing Blowfish encryption natively with Android and iOS.
 There’s no native Blowfish support within Dart

 Other than that the app is pure Dart and Flutter.

-I hope you like the result and you want to try it for youself.
+I hope you like the result and you want to try it for yourself.
 Feedback is very much welcome!

 Links and references;